josecamachop/FCParser/README.md

 Contact persons: José Camacho Páez (josecamacho@ugr.es)
 		José Manuel García Jiménez (jgarciag@ugr.es)

-Last modification of this document: 14/Mar/18
+Last modification of this document: 7/Jul/18

 ## Presentation

 The FaaC parser library allows a comfortable, general and highly configurable parsing of network data originating from different sources.
-It has been designed to transform large amounts of heterogeneus network data into a single time-resolved stream of data suitable for the analysis with multivariate techniques and machine learning, hopefully without losing relevant information in the process.
+It has been designed to transform large amounts of heterogeneus network data into a single time-resolved stream of data features suitable for the analysis with multivariate techniques and other machine learning tools, hopefully without losing relevant information in the process.

 The parsing process is based on five steps:

 1. SAMPLING the sources of data in user defined time intervals.
 2. TRANSFORM the raw data into structured records with a number of variables.
-3. AGGREGATE records according to specific criteria, defined by one or multiple aggre- gation keys.If no key is specified, we aggregate all records per sampling interval and data source.
+3. AGGREGATE records according to specific criteria, defined by one or multiple aggre- gation keys.
+If no key is specified, we aggregate all records per sampling interval and data source.
 4. TRANSFORM aggregated record into observations, following the Feature as a Counter approach, so that variables are tranformed into features defined as counters.
 5. FUSE observations from different datasources.